lban2049/tokio/.aigne/doc-smith/docs/api-fs.md

 # }
 ```

-## The `File` Type
+## Advanced Usage with `File`

-For more complex operations than reading or writing an entire file, the [`File`](#file-struct) struct is the main tool.
-It implements the `AsyncRead` and `AsyncWrite` traits, allowing for buffered or chunk-based I/O.
+For more complex scenarios, such as streaming data or avoiding loading an entire file into memory, use the `File` struct.
+It implements the `AsyncRead` and `AsyncWrite` traits for fine-grained I/O operations.

-**Note:** It is important to use `flush` when writing to a Tokio `File`.
-Calls to `write` will return before the write has finished.
-The `flush` method will wait for the write to complete.
-This is different from `std::fs::File` and is a consequence of using a background thread pool for I/O operations.
+**Important:** When writing to a Tokio `File`, you must call `flush()` to ensure the write operation completes.
+Because `File` uses `spawn_blocking` internally, `write` calls can return before the data is actually written by the background thread. `flush()` waits for this background operation to finish.

 ### Reading a file in chunks

-This example counts the number of lines in a file without loading the entire file into memory.
+This example counts lines without loading the entire file into memory.

 ```rust,no_run
 use tokio::fs::File;